Pills and Injection Therapy Are Not Long-Term Solutions for Erectile Dysfunction

 Aside from lifestyle changes, shockwave therapy is the only treatment for ED that isn’t episodic, meaning that it’s not designed to produce an erection for a single encounter.
 Medications, injections, and other therapies must be used each time an erection is desired.
 Shockwave therapy is the only treatment that works to cure underlying issues preventing erectile response.

 To find out more about shockwave therapy or to learn if you’re a candidate for treatment, contact LaSara Medical Group, which has locations in Los Angeles, San Diego, and Orange County, California, to schedule a personal and confidential consultation.
-Treating ED is the focus of the practice, so you’ll receive the advice and treatment that’s right for your condition.
+Treating ED is the focus of the practice, so you’ll receive the advice and male enhancement therapy that’s right for your condition.
 Call today, or send a message to the team here on their website.